julien-zigan/julien-zigan/README.md

 Nothing drives me more than understanding complex systems.
 I'm at my best, when I face abstract intellectual challenges that force me to navigate uncharted territory.
-I welcome frustrating days of being completely at sea with something new I learn, because I know the deep satisfaction I encounter when finally I start to see some structure.
+I welcome frustrating days of being completely at sea, anticipating the deep satisfaction when finally I start to see some structure.
 Ok, it's often rather weeks at sea, sometimes months.
-The work always pays off, eventually.
+Either way, the work always pays off.

-Having a tendency to dwell in theory, discovering coding felt like salvation.
+Having a tendency to dwell in theory, it felt like braking a curse when I discovered coding.
 Did you know that by juggling around some comfortably abstract concepts and structuring them in source code, you can - I sh*t you not - actually solve day to day problems???
 Well, why didn't you tell me sooner:question:

 It was rather cumbersome to get there on my own, I can tell you!
 First, I had to learn discipline, so I spent five years at the army.
-Alas, that was too much of it, so it took me a considarable time studying literature and philosophy to brush the abudant discipline off.
-I then spent two years in Poland, learning a completely unfamiliar language and working in customer service for an international e-commerce company.
+Alas, that overdid it, so it took me a considarable time studying literature and philosophy to brush the abudant discipline off.
+Two years spent in Poland followed, learning a completely unfamiliar language (why not?) and working in customer service for an international e-commerce company.
 Back in Germany I worked two years in logistics and another two years in roofing.
 And only then did destiny arrange for a meeting with coding.